 For Late Bloomers, Unexpected Success Is Worth the Wait

-Meet everyday people who mined their potential in new careers in midlife
+Meet everyday people who mined their potential in midlife

 Tracey Minkin is a founding editor of GoLocalProv.com, an all-digital news and information platform based in Providence, R.I.
 Her freelance work appears online and in magazines nationwide.